magento/architecture/design-documents/graph-ql/storefront-api.md

 1. Only AND filters supported
 1. OR filters are not supported

 If there is a necessity to execute a request with OR filter, it should be re-writen as 2 requests instead.
+For layered navigation (faceted search) where multi-select checbox filtering supported, the request will look like Size IN (10, 10.5) instead of Size 10 OR 10.5
+Because in this case attribute values are always finite set, and their cardinality (number of unique values) is quite limited

 ### Sorting